 High School credits earned by a middle school student will be recorded on the students' transcript, but will not be counted into the students' high school GPA.
 The cumulative high school GPA will begin when a student enters the ninth grade.
-Credits earned during middle school will count toward the rigorous curriculum requirements; however, students will still be required to earn 25 credits or 26 credits (Class of 2023 & beyond) while in high school.
+Credits earned during middle school will count toward the rigorous curriculum requirements; however, students will still be required to earn 26 credits while in high school.